Benjamin Hunkins

-Benjamin Hunkins (September 10, 1810April 27, 1900) was an American politician who had a role in shaping the Wisconsin constitution.
+Benjamin Hunkins (September 10, 1810 – April 27, 1900) was an American farmer, Indian agent, Democratic politician, and pioneer of Wisconsin and Nebraska.
+He was a member of the Wisconsin State Assembly, representing Waukesha County during the 1860 term.
+Before Wisconsin achieved statehood, he was a member of the Wisconsin Territory House of Representatives during the 4th Wisconsin Territorial Assembly, and served as a delegate to the first Wisconsin constitutional convention, whose constitution was rejected by voters in 1846.

 Early life

 Hunkins, born in Charleston, Vermont in 1810, was the son of settler Robert Hastings Hunkins and Hannah Emerson.

 Hunkins moved to Wisconsin at the age of 28 when his father and family relocated there.
 He purchased land in what became Waukesha County in the town of Mentor, renamed New Berlin in 1840.
 The heavily timbered land was cleared by Hunkins for farming, and he cultivated the land himself.
 He subsequently got involved in local state politics and became one of the first representatives in the territorial legislature.

 Politician and federal Indian agent

 On April 5, 1842, Hunkins was elected Chairman of New Berlin's board of supervisors.
 After serving as Chairman, Hunkins served on the board of supervisors in one-year periods in years 1849, 1852, 1853 and 1858.

 Hunkins served in the Wisconsin Territorial House of Representatives in 1843 and 1844.
 He was also a delegate to the first state constitutional convention, held in 1846.